DavidZirinsky/Coupon-Clipper/README.md

 # ✂️ Coupon Clipper

-## 🎫 Clip Up To The 250 Digital Coupon Limit at K1ng S00pers
+## 🎫 Clip Up To The 250 Digital Coupon Limit at King Soopers

 <figure align="center">
   <!-- both imgs only set height; width will auto-scale to preserve aspect ratio -->